Pedestrian Trajectory Prediction Using Dynamics-based Deep Learning: Dynamics-based deep learning

 The gradient descent dynamical system that uses the stable attractor is shown as follows:

 This dynamical system can be guaranteed to be stable since the stable attractor is a valid Lyapunov function \cite{vidyasagar2002nonlinear} for this system.
-Geometrically, the human motion trajectory generated by this stable dynamical system is straight-line with the unit-velocity length and converges to the equilibrium point after a certain time.
+Geometrically, the human motion trajectory generated by this stable dynamical system is straight line with the unit-velocity length and converges to the equilibrium point after a certain time.